 Poston Butte & Troon Golf

 Just northwest of Florence is Poston Butte.
 Charles Poston was a western pioneer, explorer, politician, journalist, and expert at Indian affairs.
-He is regarded as the “Father of Arizona” because of his role in convincing Abraham Lincoln to create the territory of Arizona in 1863.
+He is regarded as the “Father of Arizona” because of his role in convincing Congress and President Abraham Lincoln to create the territory of Arizona in 1863.
 He was the first delegate from Arizona Territory to the U.S. Congress.

 Charles discovered an Apache ruin on a hilltop near Florence.
 Poston imagined the tower ruin of the Apache structure as a temple where Indians once conducted ceremonies.
 In tribute he dedicated his personal wealth in 1878 to constructing a pathway leading to a resurrected fire temple known as “Poston’s Butte”.
 Poston is buried atop this little mountain.